-- You can take one course and one internship per semester pass/no pass.
+- You can take one course per semester pass/no pass.

 Current Program Courses

 Local staff in Bologna will help you choose your classes upon arrival.
 The study center provides course evaluations and professor recommendations from past students for your reference.
-One course in the fall is taught at the UC study center by a UC faculty member on a topic in Italian culture, but you’ll take all other program courses at the University of Bologna.
-Most courses on this program are considered upper division.
+One course in the fall is taught at the UCEAP study center by a UC faculty member on a topic in Italian culture, but you’ll take all other program courses at the University of Bologna.
+Most courses on this program are catalogued as upper-division, however, some introductory courses may be catalogued as lower-division.

 In Italian, the University of Bologna offers courses in most UC academic majors and has excellent opportunities for students in art history, communication, Italian, global studies, film studies, history, literature, philosophy, and political science.